← Back to ResourcesBreed Guides

 Stairs?

-Avoid whenever possible.
-Carry up/down.
+Avoid when possible.
+Carry up and down.
 Baby gates to restrict access in multi-level homes.
 Carpet runners reduce slipping.
-Apartment with elevator ideal.
+Apartment with elevator is ideal.

 Why harness mandatory?

-Collar pressure on cervical spine accelerates IVDD.
+Collar pressure on the cervical spine speeds up IVDD.
 Step-in or vest harness.
-Avoid head halters, choke chains, prong collars.
+Avoid head halters, choke chains, and prong collars.
 Collars only for ID tags.

 Prey drive concerns?